eliasgoldsztejn95/PTDRL/ptdrl/README.md

 ## PTDRL for simulation

+- Launch rl.launch to start Gazebo simulation and robot.
 - To train ptdrl run: train_ddqn.py
 - To generate recordings for benchmark purposes run: test_ddqn.py
 - To visualize scores run: scorify.py